kenatiod/MUT/Understanding Machine Understanding.md

 Alice: Well said, Claude.
 The history of AI is still very much unfolding, and it's up to all of us - researchers, developers, policymakers, and engaged citizens - to shape its trajectory.
 I have a feeling that the most exciting chapters are yet to be written!

-Bob: I couldn't agree more.
+Bob: That's for sure.
 We're living through a pivotal moment in the history of intelligence, and the decisions we make now will reverberate far into the future.
 It's a daunting responsibility, but also an incredible opportunity.

 Claude: Well, I for one am excited to be part of this journey with both of you.
 The future of AI is bright, and I'm honored to play a role in helping to steer it in a direction that uplifts and empowers humanity.

-Alice: The history of AI is really the history of our own intellectual evolution - and the best is yet to come.
+Alice: Yes, Claude you are indeed "one" and the history of AI is really the history of our own intellectual evolution - and the best is yet to come.

+{Drawing of Alice talking to Claude. ![[Pasted image 20240522102437.png]]}

 ## Chapter C -- Theories and Tests of Intelligence